 Evidence issues can be easily resolved with some preparation.
-Years ago the arbitration forums had no requirement for the mandatory exchange of documents and witness lists prior to the hearing.
-Then a requirement for a 10 day exchange was enacted, and in 1995, the NASD increased the requirement to 20 days.
-Arbitration participants are well advised to address the evidence issues before the hearing, if for no reason other than to prevent looking foolish in front of the arbitrators when you are unable to get a particular document into evidence.
+Years ago, the arbitration forums had no requirement for the mandatory exchange of documents and witness lists before the hearing.
+Then a requirement for a 10-day exchange was enacted, and in 1995, the NASD increased the requirement to 20 days.
+Arbitration participants are well-advised to address the evidence issues before the hearing, if for no reason other than to prevent looking foolish in front of the arbitrators when you cannot get a particular document into evidence.

 Most attorneys with experience in arbitrations will stipulate to authenticity issues, particularly those relating to account documents, correspondence, tax returns, research reports, stock prices, and similar facts and documents that the attorney, with a minimal amount of effort, can verify before the hearing, on his own.
 By waiting until the last minute, or even the day of the hearing, such stipulations will be lost, forcing the attorney, and his client, to additional costs and delays.

 The Actual Hearings

 Arbitration hearings are typically scheduled for four consecutive days, months in advance.
-The scheduling and conduct of the hearings is one of the more annoying parts of the arbitration process.
+The scheduling and conduct of the hearings are some of the more annoying parts of the arbitration process.

-Because the arbitrators are essentially acting as volunteers (they do receive a small stipend from the forum, but hardly enough to compensate them for their time) the scheduling of hearings is a large problem in securities arbitrations.
-The schedules of the arbitrators, parties, attorneys, and witnesses often results in a delay of months before hearings are scheduled.
+The scheduling of hearings is a large problem in securities arbitrations.
+The schedules of the arbitrators, parties, attorneys, and witnesses often result in a delay of months before hearings are scheduled.

 And it is a rare hearing indeed which begins at the appointed hour.
-Hearings are typically scheduled to start at 9:30 AM, but the proceedings do not actually commence until 10 o’clock, or 10:30, for a variety of reasons.
+Hearings are typically scheduled to start at 9:30 AM, but the proceedings do not actually commence until 10 o’clock or 10:30 for various reasons.
 A lunch break typically consumes an hour and fifteen minutes, with a 15-minute delay in restarting the hearing, and the arbitrations typically end at 5 o’clock.
-In large cities, notably New York, Boston and Newark, some arbitrators insist on stopping at 4 PM, in order to avoid rush hour traffic.
+In large cities, notably New York, Boston, and Newark, some arbitrators insist on stopping at 4 PM to avoid rush hour traffic.